'Fleabag' And 'Killing Eve' Creator Phoebe Waller-Bridge Is Full Of Surprises

 On Fleabag's obsession with the performance and drama of sex — and less about the feeling

 I think that idea came from a lot of conversations I was having with friends of mine about what their relationship with sex was.
 Often with the women I'd speak to, when I was really boiling it down with them, and through my own experiences as well, it felt like the most important part of it was ... the feeling of being desired.
-It was it was kind of sad how many women I spoke to felt like that, and that I could relate to that and I felt like that certainly through my 20s.
+It was kind of sad how many women I spoke to felt like that, and that I could relate to that and I felt like that certainly through my 20s.
 I thought that that would be a really quick way to key into this character.

 On balancing comedy and drama in Killing Eve

 I wanted both characters to be charming.
 I found it very hard not to write jokes.
 I also think that the comedy and drama actually live very closely with each other and complement each other.
 So I wanted these characters to be witty. ...
 Villanelle [the killer] just messes with people and it cracks her up and she's very irreverent.
 I thought that comedy lent itself to that very, very easily.
-I know that that's the quickest way to make people love a character is if the character makes them laugh, and then they can murder somebody and you'll go, "Oh, it's OK because she's funny!"
+I know that that's the quickest way to make people love a character, is if the character makes them laugh, and then they can murder somebody and you'll go, "Oh, it's OK because she's funny!"

 On how Waller-Bridge wanted to be a boy when she was a kid and called herself Alex